sandra-rochelle-nyabeng-mineme/rideau-canal-dashboard/docs/api.documentation.md

-Voici ton fichier **`api-documentation.md`** complet, propre, structuré, et aligné avec **ton backend Node.js / Express + Cosmos DB** EXACTEMENT comme tu l’as implémenté.

-Tu peux **copier-coller directement dans ton repo** 🎯

----

-# 📄 API Documentation – Rideau Canal Dashboard
+# API Documentation – Rideau Canal Dashboard

 This document describes the REST API endpoints used by the **Rideau Canal Monitoring Dashboard**.
 All endpoints are implemented in **Node.js + Express**, and data is retrieved from **Azure Cosmos DB (SQL API)**.